ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 ## Step 1.2 - Preparations

-For this exercise to work properly, the playbook `whitelist_attacker.yml` must have been run at least once.
-Also the logging for the attacker whitelist policy must have been activated.
-Both was done in the Check Point exercise.
+For this exercise to work properly, we'll need to make sure a few steps in the previous [Check Point exercises](../1.2-checkpoint/README.md) have been completed:

+1. The `whitelist_attacker.yml` playbook must have been run at least once.
+2. Also, the logging for the attacker whitelist policy must have been activated in the Check Point SmartConsole.

+Both were done in the [Check Point exercises](../1.2-checkpoint/README.md).
 If you missed the steps, go back there, execute the playbook, follow the steps to activate the logging and come back here.

 We will use the `ibm.qradar` collection and `ids_rule` role to modify IDS rules from the previous Snort exercise.